-During his time earning a Master’s degree in black history at the University of Northern Iowa, he also earned a commission as an officer in the U.S. Army.
-Dr. Nelson earned his Ph.D. from the University of Texas at El Paso.
-He is the Racial Justice Director at the YWCA El Paso del Norte Region—the largest YWCA in the United States.
+During his time completing a Master’s degree in Black History at the University of Northern Iowa, Dr. Nelson also earned a commission as an Officer in the U.S. Army.
+He earned his Ph.D. from the University of Texas at El Paso.
+He was the Racial Justice Director at the YWCA El Paso del Norte Region—the largest YWCA in the United States.
 He is also a proud charter member of his chapter of Phi Beta Sigma, whose motto is “Culture For Service and Service For Humanity.”